Causal Temporal Regime Structure Learning: EXPERIMENTS

 \subsection{Synthetic data}

-\textbf{Data generation. } We perform extensive experiments to evaluate the performance of CASTOR in controlled settings with synthetic datasets (Details of the data generation can be found in Appendix \ref{appsyntheticdata}).
-For groundtruth graph generation, we employ the Barabási-Albert \citep{barabasi1999emergence} model with a degree of 4 to establish instantaneous links, while we utilize the Erdős–Rényi \citep{newman2018networks} random graph model with degrees ranging from 1 to 2 for time-lagged relationships.
-In the case of non-linear relationships, the functions $g^u_i$ defined in Eq (\ref{6}) include random weights generated from a uniform distribution over the interval ]0,2], coupled with activation functions selected randomly from the set \{\texttt{Tanh, LeakyReLU, ReLU}\}.
-We focus here on scenarios with a single time lag $L=1$, although additional experiments involving multiple lags are detailed in Appendix.
-The duration of each regime is chosen randomly from the set \{300, 400, 500, 600\}.
-We examine varying numbers of nodes, specifically $\{5, 10, 20, 40\}$ for linear cases, $\{10, 20\}$ for non-linear cases, and generated time series with different regime counts $K \in \{2, 3, 4, 5\}$.
-Each experiment (corresponding to one combination of $K$ regimes and $d$ nodes) was repeated three times to compute the standard deviation, all combinations yield to more than 60 different datasets.
+\textbf{Data generation. }We conduct extensive experiments to evaluate CASTOR's performance on synthetic datasets (details in Appendix \ref{appsyntheticdata}).
+For ground truth graph generation, we use the Barabási-Albert model (degree 4) for instantaneous links and the Erdős–Rényi model (degree 1–2) for time-lagged relationships.
+For non-linear cases, the functions $g^u_i$ in Eq (\ref{6}) use random weights from a uniform distribution over ]0,2] and activation functions randomly chosen from \{\texttt{Tanh, LeakyReLU, ReLU}\}.
+We consider $L = 1$, while additional experiments with multiple lags are provided in the Appendix.
+Regime durations are randomly selected from \{300, 400, 500, 600\}.
+We test different numbers of nodes (\{5, 10, 20, 40\} for linear cases, \{10, 20\} for non-linear) and varying regime counts ($K \in \{2, 3, 4, 5\}$).
+Each combination of $K$ and $d$ nodes is repeated three times, resulting in over 60 distinct datasets.